tuvus/MergeSortThreads/README.md

 it would be better to sort the array a single thread.
 However, with most programs being run on only one thread the decrease in time the main thread has to wait outweighs the extra cost.

+Another interesting idea to create one array that is twice as large did not reduce the sorting time.
+However, the experiment does provide extra insight into how the memory works.

 For future research a new MergeSortThreadsDivide class should be made without the chaining feature to see if performance can be farther improved.